l4rm4nd/Obsidian-Gitsync-Perlite/README.md

 git clone https://github.com/l4rm4nd/Obsidian-Mkdocs-Gitsync
 cd Obsidian-Mkdocs-Gitsync

-# change variables in compose file
+# adjust `docker-compose.yml` to your needs:
+# 1. add your to be synced GitHub repo at env variable `GIT_SYNC_REPO`
-# add GitHub username
+# 2. add your GitHub username at env variable `GIT_SYNC_USERNAME` - only if your repo is private
-# add GitHub access token
+# 3. add GitHub access token at env variable `GIT_SYNC_PASSWORD` - only if your repo is private
-# add your GitHub repo to sync
-# add your repo name to HIDE_FOLDERS
+# 4. add your GitHub repo name at env variable `HIDE_FOLDERS`
-nano docker-compose.yml

-# fix permissions
+# fix permissions; may have to be run a second time after starting the container
 sudo chmod -R 777 repository/
 sudo chown -R 1000:1000 repository/